 Also, even though the trunk roads are acceptable, you will have to be patient if you plan to travel off the beaten path.

 Fortunately, internal flights are cheap, especially if you book them in advance.

 2. Colombia has many neighbors

-Colombia has land borders with five countries.
+Colombia shares land borders with five countries.
 It’s a great hub to travel to the nations around.
-Going up north, you can island hopping on San Blas before arriving in Panama from Capurgana or Cartagena.
+Going up north, you can be island-hopping on San Blas before arriving in Panama from Capurgana or Cartagena.
 In the South of Colombia, you can book a multi-day trip on the Amazon river and travel to Peru or Brazil.

 And if you’re not keen to take the boat, you can catch a bus in the direction of Ipiales and cross the border to reach Ecuador.